-This pork tenderloin will blow your mind.
-Once you make it it will become your new favorite dish.
+This delicious Garlic Balsamic Crusted Pork Tenderloin will blow your mind.
+Once you make it it will become your new favorite dish and is so easy to make with just a few simple ingredients.

 - 2-3 garlic cloves finely minced or crushed